-E-MAIL Tony@lathes.co.uk
+email: tony@lathes.co.uk

-Home Machine Tool Archive Machine Tools For Sale & Wanted
+Home Machine Tool Archive Machine-tools Sale & Wanted

-Machine Tool Manuals Machine Tool Catalogues Belts
+Machine Tool Manuals Catalogues Belts Books Accessories

 Raglan Milling Machine

-Raglan lathes
+Raglan Lathes

-Running in Timken taper roller bearings, the high carbon steel spindle had a No. 2 Morse taper in its nose - but no down feed, instead the knee, as on a proper, full-sized machine, could be elevated.
-The 21" x 5.5" table carried three T-slots with a coolant trough at each end (though, usefully, the T-slots ran on past them to maximise the clamping area).
+While early versions of the standard 21" x 5.5" table had just two T-slots, later models had three with a coolant trough formed at each end.
+Unusually, only the top part of the T-slot goes the full length of the bed, the full "T-slot" shape beings confined to that section between the end coolant troughs.
+One must assume that the first stage of cutting the T-slots would have been done on a horizontal miller - where it was easier to cut the full table length - but the designer (or machinist) must have thought the user would only ever need full-form T-slots along the "working area".
 Both square and Acme-form feed screws appear to have been used during the production cycle, running through the same design of bronze nut as used on the Raglan "Five-inch" lathe.
-The Company's usual large and clear friction-setting micrometer dials finished in satin-chrome were fitted - though unfortunately only one (rather fine, chrome-plated) handwheel was provided for the longitudinal feed, at the right-hand end of the table.
+The Company's usually large and clear friction-setting micrometer dials finished in satin-chrome were fitted - though unfortunately only one (rather fine, chrome-plated) handwheel was provided for the longitudinal feed, at the right-hand end of the table.
 The table travel was 12" longitudinally, 4" in traverse and around 8.5 inches vertically - the latter figure also being the maximum clearance between spindle nose and table.
 Rather lighter than it looked, the miller weighed just 140 kg - caused in part by the main column being in cast aluminium, an unusual choice for a miller, but in this case completely effective.

 Section through the variable-speed drive